Property tycoon Ong Beng Seng charged with abetting public servant to obtain valuable things, obstructing justice

 On what was supposed to be the first day of Iswaran's trial, the former minister pleaded guilty instead after the two corruption charges were amended to lesser charges under Section 165, which carries a lower maximum jail term.

-He was sentenced to a year's jail on Thursday and is due to surrender at the State Courts to start his prison term on Oct 7, 4pm.
+He was sentenced to a year's jail on Thursday and is due to surrender at the State Courts to start his prison term on Oct 7 at 4pm.

 AT THE STATE COURTS